telliott99/MyMath/series/series-tests.rst

     \sum_{n=2}^{\infty} \frac{1}{n}

-As the latter is the harmonic series, which diverges, the first series also diverges.
+The latter is the harmonic series, which diverges, so the first series also diverges.

 +++++++
 Example